Field Day Information and FAQ:

-- A light-weight wide-brimmed hat for sun protection
+- Optional: A light-weight wide-brimmed hat for sun protection

-- Insect repellent for ticks is recommended, see details above.
+- Optional: nsect repellent for ticks is recommended, see details above.

 Choosing your Field Guide.
 A good field guide to the trees common to the eastern temperate forest is essential.
 Here are our recommendations which can be purchased on-line new or in the case of out-of-print editions, used.